miguelzaga/nft-preview-card-component/README-template.md

 **Note: These are just examples.
 Delete this note and replace the list above with your own choices**

 ### What I learned

+#### HTML Semantic elements

+In my last project I had several issues with HTML.
+In this one I use a guide and I have a better understanding of the tags main, article and figure.

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.